bnbullock/Amazon_Vine_Analysis/README.md

 ![Image3](images/3CountTableRows1.png)

 ## Determination of Bias in Vine Reviews

 - For the second part of this task we are challenged to validate if there is bias associated with the reviews in our dataset.
-Below is the summary data produced by our analysis.
+We need to understand if the results below are based on predetermined ideas or have been influenced in a certain direction to produced these results.

 ![Image4](images/4VineSummary1.png)